ACCA Full Form: Meaning, Course & Career Guide 2026

 Why "Chartered Certified Accountant" Is a Protected Title

-In many countries, calling yourself a "Chartered Certified Accountant" without being an ACCA member is illegal and can result in fines or prosecution.
+In many jurisdictions, calling yourself a "Chartered Certified Accountant" without ACCA membership is illegal and can result in fines.
+This legal protection exists because ACCA members must:

-• ACCA members must pass 13 professional exams (or claim verified exemptions)
+• Pass 13 professional exams (or claim verified exemptions)

-• Pass an Ethics and Professional Skills Module
+• Pass the Ethics and Professional Skills Module (EPSM)

 • Maintain Continuing Professional Development (CPD) annually